 For family members who want to continue to own and run the business, the ESOP can provide significant tax advantages and support powerful gifting strategies to preserve the family ownership while minimizing personal, corporate and estate taxes.
 For family members who are not actively engaged in the business, the ESOP can provide a liquidity option or an income stream that supports life outside the family business.
 Oftentimes, divergent interests or goals cause family businesses to transition away from family ownership, but the ESOP can provide appealing solutions to preserve family ownership and control.

-As family businesses grow, ever more positions within the company are assumed by non-family members.
-However, as these companies evolve, these same employees become members of the family and help perpetuate the culture and values of the original family business.
-An ESOP trust allows these members of the extended family (employees) to participate in ownership without ceding control to an outside party.
+As family businesses grow, more positions within the company are assumed by non-family members.
+However, as these companies evolve, these same employees become members of the “family” and help perpetuate the culture and values of the original family business.
+An ESOP trust allows these members of the extended family (employees) to participate in ownership without the founding family having to cede control to an outside party.

 Key characteristics of ESOPs make this possible:

-- An ESOP is comfortable owning a minority stake in the company
+An ESOP can own a minority stake in the company.

-- An ESOP Trust holds the stock on behalf of the employees; the employees don’t control the company
+An ESOP trust, controlled by an ESOP Trustee, holds the stock on behalf of the employees; the employees don’t control the company.

-- The Board of Directors continue to control the business with senior management remaining in place
+The board of directors continues to control the business, with senior management remaining in place.

-- An ESOP Trust is comfortable with long-term holding periods, meaning there is no time limit to its ownership and it could own the company into perpetuity.
+An ESOP trust is designed to have a long-term holding period, meaning there is no time limit to its ownership and it could own the company into perpetuity.

-Selling the family-owned business to the employees through an ESOP is often a natural and comfortable transition for family-owned businesses, and allows the culture of the company to remain intact while giving the family ultimate flexibility to meet the needs of all family members.
+Selling all or a portion of the family-owned business to the employees through an ESOP is often a natural and comfortable transition, and it allows the culture of the company to remain intact while giving the family ultimate flexibility to meet the needs of all family members.